OperationCode/front-end/README.md

 # Welcome!

 This is incoming v2 front-end application for [OperationCode](https://operationcode.org).
 We highly recommend [joining our organization](https://operationcode.org/join) to receive an invite to our Slack team.
 From there, you'll want to join the `#oc-projects` channel.
 You can get help from multiple professional developers, including people who have worked on the application since day 1!
+Our website is currently served by code located [here](https://github.com/operationcode/operationcode_frontend), but that repository is no longer being developed.

 Before contributing, please review our [Contributing Guide](CONTRIBUTING.md)